eveasian88/advanced-JS-word-constructor-game/README.md

 - if the player guesses correctly, the letter is revealed
 - if the player guesses incorrectly, failed attemps is reduced by one
 - the player can only guess a letter once
+- the player can only input one letter at a time

 ## When the player failed attempts reaches zero